Keisuke Honda: Cambodia

-In August 2018, whilst still a player, Honda was named general manager of Cambodia in a voluntary unpaid role.
-Under this arrangement, Honda held weekly conferences with the Cambodia coaching staff, and was on the touchline when Cambodia's matches were during international breaks, with his assistant Felix Dalmas stepping in whenever Honda was unavailable.
+In August 2018, whilst still a player, Honda was named general manager of the Cambodia national team in a voluntary unpaid role.
+Under this arrangement, Honda held weekly conferences with the Cambodia coaching staff, and was on the touchline when Cambodia's matches were during international breaks, with his assistant, Félix Dalmás stepping in whenever Honda was unavailable.
 On 10 September 2018, Honda lost his opening game as manager of Cambodia 3–1 against Malaysia.

 Cambodia finished last in its 2022 FIFA world cup qualifying group and suffered two extraordinary defeats to Iran, first 14–0 in late 2019 and then 10–0 in June 2021.

 In January 2023, the Football Federation of Cambodia announced that the 2022 AFF Championship would be Honda's last tournament with the national team.
 Despite failing to advance past the group stage, Honda helped the team to their best achievement in the tournament with 2 wins, one of which was against the Philippines.
-Honda would fulfill his final duties as general manager for the Cambodia U-23 team during the 2023 SEA Games, which Cambodia hosted.
+Honda would fulfill his final duties as general manager for the under-23 team during the 2023 SEA Games, which Cambodia hosted.
 However, Honda did not manage to guide his team out of the group stage, finishing third in their group behind Indonesia and Myanmar.